-In the three and-a-half years since Byetta’s release, the FDA has been notified of 78 patients with “altered kidney function.”
-According to a November 2, 2009 FDA alert to healthcare professionals, there were 62 patients with acute renal failure (sudden and severe loss of kidney function), and 16 patients with renal insufficiency (decreased ability of kidneys to remove waste from the body).
+In the three-and-a-half years since Byetta’s release, the FDA has been notified of 78 patients with “altered kidney function.”
+According to November 2, 2009 FDA alert to healthcare professionals, there were 62 patients with acute renal failure (sudden and severe loss of kidney function) and 16 patients with renal insufficiency (a decreased ability of kidneys to remove waste from the body).

 So, new warnings on the drug caution doctors to carefully monitor patients for signs of kidney problems.
-Furthermore, patients should be aware of the following symptoms, which may indicate life-threatening kidney problems:
+Furthermore, patients should know the following symptoms, which may show life-threatening kidney problems: